Omar-G1/python-project-2/README.md

 - Make sure PostgreSQL is running
 - Check if port 8000 is free (no other app using it)

-## Next Steps 🚀

-- Push your code to GitHub
-- Deploy to AWS (EC2 or Docker)
-- Add more features (update tasks, categories, filters)
-- Write unit tests
-- Add logging and error handling

 ## Technologies Used 🛠️